CCThompson82/MLE_capstone/Capstone_report.md

 ### Objective

-The purpose of this project was to generate a model capable of supplying a patient and doctor with a metric for risk of Prostate Cancer metastasis that was more useful than simple use of the 'Gleason Score'.
-To accomplish this, RNA-seq (gene activation profile) was explored as a potential inroad into personalized therapy for newly diagnosed Prostate cancer patients.
+The purpose of this project was to generate a model capable of supplying a patient and doctor with a metric for risk of PC metastasis that was more useful than simple use of the 'Gleason Score'.
+To accomplish this, RNA-seq (gene activation profile) was explored as a potential inroad into personalized therapy for newly diagnosed PC patients.
 There were several issues that made this task difficult:
 1. Small, wide sample data - the effective dataset (containing Gene Activation profile and a metastasis label) was 446